wildpeaks/2016-example-webpack1-es2015/README.md

 The coverage report is outputted in `/coverage`, and is run using `npm run coverage`.

-You can change the output folder and reporters in the `package.json` settings.
+You can change the output folder and reporters in the root `package.json` settings.

 You can change the Babel plugins and presets in `nyc-babel-hook.js`.